 They tend to be most active in humid, wooded regions during the summer months.
 But can be found year-round in semi-tropical regions.

-How to treat fly bites and soothe your dog’s itchy skin at home
+How to soothe and treat fly bites on your dog’s skin at home

 Even if a fly bite isn’t life-threatening, it can still bug your dog.
 Scratching and licking irritated, itchy skin will add to the misery.
-Soothe bites right away with these natural remedies:
+Here’s how to treat these bites: